 How do I apply for financial aid at Elmhurst College?

 All students applying for federal, state and institutional need-based aid must complete the FAFSA (Free Application for Federal Student Aid).
-This can be done after January 1 for the following academic year.
-Students are encouraged to complete the FAFSA online by February 15.
+This can be done after October 1 for the following academic year.
+Students complete the FAFSA online.
 Students must apply every year for financial aid.
 Elmhurst College’s Federal School Code is 001676.

 Can I get an early estimate of financial aid from Elmhurst College?